goujonbe/quokka/README.md

 # quokka

-The first open-source manager for developers.
+The first open-source password manager for developers.